About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • mineral salts, etc.

-Leading the way is caffeine.
-This substance belongs to alkaloids, depending on dosages, caffeine can have both a tonic effect and depress the central nervous system.
+Leading this march is caffeine.
+This substance belongs to the alkaloids; depending on the dosage, caffeine can have both a tonic effect and depress the central nervous system.

 Caffeine is used in medicine as a psychostimulant.
-It is indicated for diseases that are accompanied by depression of the functions of the cardiovascular system and the central nervous system, with bedwetting, to increase the overall tone.
+It is indicated for diseases that are accompanied by depression of the functions of the cardiovascular system and central nervous system, for bedwetting, and to increase general tone.

-Caffeine is available in 100mg and 200mg tablets.
-One cup of coffee usually contains about the same amount of caffeine.
-Adult patients are prescribed two or three times a day from 50 mg to 100 mg.
-From this it follows that the permissible dose of coffee consumption is up to 3 cups per day.
-We will talk about the effect of coffee on the body with specific diseases further.
+Caffeine is available in tablets in dosages of 100 mg and 200 mg.
+One cup of coffee typically contains about the same amount of caffeine.
+Adult patients are prescribed two or three doses of 50 mg to 100 mg.
+It follows that the permissible dose of coffee consumption is up to 3 cups per day.
+We will talk further about the effect of coffee on the body for specific diseases.

 How does coffee affect various human organ systems?

-You may have noticed that along with increased efficiency after morning espresso, heartburn comes to you, as well as frequent urge to urinate.
-Have you ever wondered if it could be due to caffeine?
+You may have noticed that along with your increased performance after your morning espresso, you experience heartburn and a frequent urge to urinate.
+Have you ever thought that this could be due to caffeine?
 Let's figure it out.

 The effect of coffee on the heart and blood vessels

 Under the influence of caffeine, the heart rate increases.
-For a young, healthy heart, as well as elastic vessels, this effect is positive at moderate doses.
-But for people who are at risk of developing cardiovascular diseases, a rapid heartbeat can cause complications: lack of oxygen in the heart muscle, hypertensive crisis.
-And for people with coronary heart disease, high doses of caffeine can trigger arrhythmias and even heart attacks.
+For a young, healthy heart, as well as elastic blood vessels, this effect is positive in moderate doses.
+But for people who are at risk of developing cardiovascular diseases, rapid heartbeat can cause complications: lack of oxygen in the heart muscle, hypertensive crisis.
+And for people with coronary heart disease, high doses of caffeine can serve as a trigger for arrhythmia and even heart attack.

 Effects of coffee on the stomach

-The effect of coffee on the stomach and gastrointestinal tract is not so much due to caffeine, but to the acids contained in the drink.
-Their action is to stimulate the work of the gastric secretion, which entails the acceleration of the digestion of food and the activation of the production of gastric juice.
-If there are no pathologies of the gastrointestinal tract, and coffee is not consumed in excess of the norm, then the drink will help to improve digestion and stool.
-But for people with gastritis, a stomach ulcer, this can harm, so you should give it up and switch to herbal teas and cocoa.
+The effect of coffee on the stomach and gastrointestinal tract is associated not so much with caffeine, but with the acids contained in the drink.
+Their action is to stimulate the work of gastric secretions, which entails accelerating the digestion of food and activating the production of gastric juice.
+If there are no gastrointestinal pathologies, and coffee is not consumed in excess of the norm, then the drink will help improve digestion and stool.
+But for people with gastritis or stomach ulcers, this can be harmful, so you should give it up and switch to herbal teas and cocoa.

 Effects of coffee on the liver

-There is a lot of controversy about the effects of coffee on the liver.
-Some doctors say that the drink is useful, others are inclined to believe that it is harmful.
-It is important to note that when drinking natural coffee, a person with a healthy liver is not in danger.
-But instant coffee is generally not recommended to anyone.
+There is ongoing debate about the effects of coffee on the liver.
+Some doctors say that the drink is healthy, others are inclined to believe that it is harmful.
+It is important to note that when drinking natural coffee, a person with a healthy liver will not be in any danger.
+But instant coffee is not recommended to anyone at all.

 As for the benefits, we all know that the liver cleanses our body.
-And since caffeine promotes the release of gastric secretion and improves metabolism, the purification processes are accelerated.
+And since caffeine promotes gastric secretion and improves metabolism, cleansing processes are accelerated.
 It should also be said that coffee beans contain components involved in lipid metabolism.
 This reduces the risk of fatty liver disease.
-And the drink helps to prevent the formation of scar tissue, which contributes to the rapid regeneration of the organ.
+The drink also helps prevent the formation of scar tissue, which promotes rapid organ regeneration.

-It is better to consult with your doctor about whether it is worth drinking coffee for liver diseases.
+It is better to consult your doctor about whether you should drink coffee if you have liver disease.

 The effect of coffee on the brain and nervous system

-Regular consumption of coffee improves cognitive abilities, reaction, logical thinking, reduces the effects of stress and the occurrence of depressive states.
-However, abuse and excess doses leads to depression, lethargy, insomnia.
-Therefore, you can drink no more than 3 cups a day and no later than 14:00-15:00.
+Regular consumption of coffee improves cognitive abilities, reactions, logical thinking, reduces the effects of stress and the occurrence of depression.
+However, abuse and excess doses lead to depression, lethargy, and insomnia.
+Therefore, you can drink no more than 3 cups a day and no later than 14:00-15:00 hours.

 About 10% of caffeine is excreted unchanged from the body by the kidneys.
-With constant use, most diuresis increases, which means that a person often goes to the toilet in a small way.
+With constant use, most people experience an increase in diuresis, which means that a person goes to the toilet more often.
 This entails increased fluid loss, disrupting the metabolic processes of electrolytes and minerals.
-Along with this, calcium and sodium are washed out of the body.
-Together, these processes can lead to the formation of kidney stones.
-Therefore, after each cup of coffee, it is recommended to drink a glass of clean water to replenish the water balance.
+At the same time, calcium and sodium are washed out of the body.
+Taken together, these processes can lead to the formation of kidney stones.
+Therefore, after each cup of coffee, it is recommended to drink a glass of clean water to replenish your water balance.

-We hope that now you will be more conscious about drinking coffee and listen to your body.
-And if you are looking for a coffee machine to drink a quality drink, we offer you to rent a coffee machine on favorable terms.
+We hope that now you will take a more conscious approach to drinking coffee and listen to your body.
+And if you are looking for a coffee machine to drink a quality drink, we offer you a coffee machine rental on favorable terms.
 We work in Moscow, St. Petersburg and Novosibirsk.

-Coffee is surrounded by many contradictions: some attribute extraordinary harm to it, while others talk about the usefulness of this drink.
+Coffee is surrounded by many contradictions: some attribute extraordinary harm to it, while others insist on the benefits of this drink.
 There are more than enough coffee lovers in modern society.
-However, most likely, none of them ever seriously thought about how caffeine affects.
-What effect does coffee actually have on the human body, is it possible to use it every day and are there any indications for its use?
+However, most likely, neither of them ever seriously thought about the effects of caffeine.
+What effect does coffee actually have on the human body, is it possible to drink it every day and are there indications for its use?

-The effect of caffeine on the human body is primarily expressed in the excitation of the nervous system.
+The effect of caffeine on the human body is primarily expressed in the stimulation of the nervous system.
 Caffeine stimulates brain activity.
-The vessels expand, and blood begins to circulate through the central nervous system at a faster rate.
-For this reason, the processes that take place in the central nervous system begin to accelerate and cheerfulness comes to a person.
+The vessels dilate, and blood begins to circulate through the central nervous system at a higher speed.
+For this reason, the processes that occur in the central nervous system begin to accelerate and vigor comes to the person.
 In addition, a cup of coffee can increase sensitivity by increasing nervous excitability.

-That is why most people like to drink coffee in the morning, because after waking up, brain activity has not yet gained momentum and is at a low level.
-After sleep, the nervous system is at rest and it needs either time to get used to being awake, or the boost that caffeine can give.
-However, this drink is not suitable for everyone and it often happens that a person feels bad after coffee.
+This is why most people like to drink coffee in the morning, because after waking up, brain activity has not yet gained momentum and is at a low level.
+After sleep, the nervous system is at rest and needs either time to get used to being awake or a boost, which can be given by caffeine.
+However, this drink is not suitable for everyone and quite often it happens that a person feels bad after drinking coffee.

-Drinking coffee is appropriate for those whose work requires special care and sobriety of the mind, as it improves mental activity.
-Older people especially praise this drink, because it increases efficiency and gives strength.
+Drinking coffee is appropriate for those whose work requires special attentiveness and sobriety of mind, as it improves mental activity.
+Elderly people especially praise this drink, because it increases performance and gives strength.

 How does coffee affect the human body?

-• accelerates processes in the cerebral cortex and thus has a stimulating effect on the human body;
+• accelerates processes in the cerebral cortex and thereby has a stimulating effect on the human body;

-• coffee speeds up the digestion of food and increases appetite;
+• coffee speeds up digestion of food and increases appetite;

-Of course, it is natural coffee beans that have a more tangible effect, which is brewed according to technology and not brought to a boil.
-The instant drink sold in supermarkets does not have such an invigorating effect, and many can easily fall asleep soundly after drinking a cup.
-But after properly brewed natural coffee, drunk in the evening, you can not close your eyes all night.
+Of course, natural coffee beans, which are brewed using technology and are not brought to a boil, have a more noticeable effect.
+The instant drink sold in supermarkets does not have such an invigorating effect and many can easily fall asleep after drinking a cup.
+But after drinking properly brewed natural coffee in the evening, you may not sleep a wink all night.

-Drinking coffee without measure is quite dangerous, because it is fraught with various undesirable reactions.
-It is especially risky to drink a natural drink, as it contains a large amount of caffeine.
-An overdose of coffee threatens the appearance of the following symptoms:
+Drinking coffee without moderation is quite dangerous, because it is fraught with various unwanted reactions.
+It is especially risky to drink a natural drink, since it contains a large amount of caffeine.
+An overdose of coffee can cause the following symptoms:

-• panic attacks, depressive states, irritability, causeless fear, dizziness and headaches;
+• panic attacks, depression, irritability, unreasonable fear, dizziness and headaches;

 • discomfort in the stomach from the constant secretion of gastric juice;

-• the inability to relax and fall asleep, and if a person falls asleep, then he is half asleep.
-Delirium appears, which constantly interrupts sleep, sharply withdraws from it.
+• inability to relax and fall asleep, and if a person falls asleep, then he is half asleep.
+Delirium appears, which constantly interrupts sleep and abruptly brings you out of it.

-One or another of the above reactions are often observed in coffee lovers who are used to drinking one cup of natural coffee after another.
+One or another of the above reactions is often observed in coffee lovers who are accustomed to drinking one cup of natural coffee after another.
 In acute caffeine poisoning, its effect on the body is manifested in the following symptoms:

 • nausea and vomiting;